-For organizations processing large volumes of sensitive data with AI models, the conventional wisdom of cloud-first deployment often breaks down at production scale.
-While cloud infrastructure offers undeniable advantages for development and testing phases, the economics shift dramatically when you're processing hundreds of thousands of transactions monthly with consistent, predictable workloads.
+For high-volume AI inference on sensitive data, the conventional wisdom of cloud-first deployment often breaks down at production scale.
+Cloud infrastructure offers undeniable advantages for development and testing: elastic GPU access, fast iteration, no upfront capital.
+The economics shift dramatically when you're processing hundreds of thousands of transactions monthly with consistent, predictable workloads.

 Understanding the True Cost of Cloud AI Infrastructure

-Data transfer costs became surprisingly expensive at scale.
+Data transfer costs become surprisingly expensive at scale.
 Medical imaging files range from several megabytes for standard X-rays to multiple gigabytes for detailed CT or MRI scans.
-When processing 200,000 scans monthly, transferring data into AWS for processing and then transferring results back to on-premise systems generated substantial data egress charges.
-These transfer costs are often overlooked during initial cloud cost estimates but become material at production volumes.
+At 200K scans monthly, transferring data into AWS for processing and then back to on-premise PACS systems generates substantial egress charges.
+These transfer costs are routinely missing from initial cloud cost estimates and become material at production volumes.

-Storage costs accumulated across multiple layers.
-The facility needed to retain imaging data during processing, maintain backups for regulatory compliance, and store model artifacts and logs for auditing.
+Storage costs accumulate across multiple layers.
+The facility needs to retain imaging data during processing, maintain backups for regulatory compliance, and store model artifacts and logs for auditing.
 Cloud storage pricing appears inexpensive per gigabyte, but multiply those small unit costs across petabytes of medical imaging data and the numbers grow quickly.

-Ancillary services added further costs: load balancers, virtual private clouds, CloudWatch monitoring, backup services, and security tools all contributed to the $167,000 monthly total.
-Each individual service seemed reasonably priced, but the aggregate spending reached $2 million annually for infrastructure that, once stable, had predictable and consistent resource requirements.
+Ancillary services add further costs: load balancers, virtual private clouds, CloudWatch monitoring, backup services, and security tools.
+Each individual service seems reasonably priced.
+The aggregate, for a workload with predictable and consistent resource requirements, regularly compounds into seven figures annually.

 When Cloud Costs Exceed On-Premise Infrastructure Economics